elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

     So, you plug in the genesis address "XVfmhjxGxBKgzYxyXCJTb6YmaRfWPVunj4" onto the cli-config.json file for "DepositAddress" parameter.
 This is what allows us to transfer assets from main chain to any of the sidechains.
 If you want to transfer to DID sidechain, you just plug in the deposit address for the DID sidechain instead.

-4. Create a new wallet using ela-cli client for testing purposes
+3. Create a new wallet using ela-cli-crosschain client for testing purposes

-    Note that the ela-cli built using elastos/Elastos.ELA.Client and elastos/Elastos.ELA are not compatible at this point so we'll need to create a new wallet and transfer some ELA to this address and then we can use that new wallet to transfer ELA to our token sidechain address
+    Note that the ela-cli-crosschain built using github.com/elastos/Elastos.ELA.Client and github.com/elastos/Elastos.ELA are not compatible at this point so we'll need to create a new wallet and transfer some ELA to this address and then we can use that new wallet to transfer ELA to our token sidechain address

     ```
-    ./ela-cli wallet --create
+    ./ela-cli-crosschain wallet --create -p elastos
     ```

-    Enter your desired password.
-I put "elastos" as my password

     Should return something like